surajp/fzf-sfdx/README.md

   on using this sfdx script, install FZF.
 It will change your life.)
 - [jq](https://stedolan.github.io/jq/download/)
 - [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) (the npm version installed using `npm i -g sfdx-cli`)
-- Bash shell
+- Bash or Zsh shell

 #### Setup

+##### Bash

 - Copy [fzf-keybindings.bash](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.bash) from the `fzf` repo if you haven't already as part of installation, to a suitable directory and add it to your `~/.bashrc` file.
 - Add the contents of the [fzf-keybindings.bash](./fzf-key-bindings.bash) file from this repo to the appropriate sections in your `fzf-keybindings.bash` file above.
 (The functions `__fzf_sfdx` and `__fzf_sfdx_flags__` go in the functions section and the keybindings go in the keybindings section).
-Note that the keybinding I'm using here is `Ctrl-l`.
+Note that the keybinding I'm using here is `Ctrl-e`.
 Feel free to change it in this file.
 - Run the following command `sfdx commands --json > ~/.sfdxcommands.json`.
 (You can add it your `.bashrc` or `.profile` file to run it automatically every time you login.
 Note that this could add a noticeable delay to launching a new terminal)

+##### Zsh

+- Copy [fzf-key-bindings.zsh](./fzf-key-bindings.zsh) to a directory on your machine
+- Replace the path to the `key-bindings.zsh` file in `$HOME/.fzf.zsh` with the path to the file above
+- Run the following command `sfdx commands --json > ~/.sfdxcommands.json`.
+(You can add it your `.zshrc` file to run it automatically every time you login.
+Note that this could add a noticeable delay to launching a new terminal)
+- Restart your shell or run `source $HOME/.zshrc`

 #### Usage